Frank Reich: NFL

+College

 Personal life

-Reich's German American father, Frank, played for the Penn State Nittany Lions from 1953 to 1955 as a center and linebacker.
-He was drafted by the Philadelphia Eagles in the 14th round of the 1956 NFL Draft, but did not play in the National Football League.
+Reich's German American father, Frank Sr., played for the Penn State Nittany Lions from 1953 to 1955 as a center and linebacker.
+He was drafted by the Philadelphia Eagles in the 14th round of the 1956 NFL draft, but did not play in the National Football League.
 Frank Reich Sr. was a teacher in technology education and also a football coach at Lebanon High School, retiring in 1992.
+Reich's brother, Joe, was the head coach at Wingate; a position he held from 2001 to 2023, until he was promoted to Head Athletic Director on November 14, 2023.

 Throughout Reich's NFL career, he remained a devout Christian.
-He is a motivational speaker utilizing the great comebacks and the importance of God as a main keynote of his speeches.
-He credits the song "In Christ Alone" by Michael English as his inspiration.
+Reich is a motivational speaker utilizing the great comebacks and the importance of God as a main keynote of his speeches.
+Reich credits the song "In Christ Alone" by Michael English as his inspiration.
 Reich attended the Charlotte Campus of Reformed Theological Seminary in Charlotte and he earned a Master of Divinity degree.
-He served as president of RTS' Charlotte campus from 2003 to 2006.
-Reich was also a pastor at Ballantyne Presbyterian until he moved to Indianapolis.
+Reich served as president of RTS' Charlotte campus from 2003 to 2006.
+He was also a pastor at Ballantyne Presbyterian until he moved to Indianapolis.

-Reich and his wife Linda have three daughters.
+Reich and his wife, Linda, have three daughters.